Hankpapa/Risk_rating_project/README.md

 # Model engineering
 In this part, I followed each step of the data progress: <br />
  1. Removing outlier and error data: <br />
-     - Dropping the data without the range of 2 standard deviations with mean.\
+     - Dropping the data without the range of 2 standard deviations with mean.
      - Dropping all missing value data.
  2. Handling the missing data:<br />
-         Using 4 ways on missing data: dropping more than 20% of missing data columns, imputation with mean, imputation with median, and imputation with regression.\
+     - Using 4 ways on missing data: dropping more than 20% of missing data columns, imputation with mean, imputation with median, and imputation with regression.
-         Each way was applied independently and created 4 datasets.
+     - Each way was applied independently and created 4 datasets.
 They will evaluate by decision tree for selection later.
  3. Dropping the high correlation feature:<br />
-         Using matplotlib and seaborn generated heatmaps for each dataset to remove the features, which are higher than 0.7 in correlation.
+     - Using matplotlib and seaborn generated heatmaps for each dataset to remove the features, which are higher than 0.7 in correlation.
  4. ANOVA and Kendall's rank:<br />
-         Employed those two methods filter the irrelevant features
+     - Employed those two methods to filter the irrelevant features
  5. Standard Scaled
  6. One-hot encoding
  7. label encoding
  8. Train-validation-test split
  9. evaluating the datasets by decision tree:<br />
-         Imputation with regression achieved the highest F1 score.
+    - Imputation with regression achieved the highest F1 score.
 This dataset would move forward.
 # Model fitting
 XGBoost and Random Forest have outstanding performance.
 For higher accuracy, Both models tuned with GridSearchCV, One Vs One, and One Vs Rest.
 The F1 score is around 23% in both methods.
 BR code 12 and Variable_17_Y0 have larger significance.
 # Deep learning